kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 **What is component?**

 If you see the components in angular, we are creating new HTML elements, for example `<app-list>`.
 Normal HTML elements contain properties like `checked` property in `<input type="checkbox">`.
-This is meta data to the a HTML element, which tell if checkbox is selected or not.
+This is meta data to the HTML element, which tell if checkbox is selected or not.

 Similarly, on our custom HTML elements (components), we can have some meta-data, which we need to pass through HTML.